adityadua24/robopy/docs/index.md

  <h1>Introduction</h1>

-                    <p>The Robotics Toolbox (RTB) (The brainchild of Peter Corke) provides a range of functions that are useful
+The Robotics Toolbox (RTB) (The brainchild of Peter Corke) provides a range of functions that are useful

                         in the study and simulation of classical arm-type robotics including kinematics, dynamics and trajectory